ignite/cli/docs/docs/07-cli.md

 as a custom type for the "details" field.
 Ignite doesn't support arrays of custom types yet.

-By default the code will be scaffolded in the module that matches your project's name.
+By default, the code will be scaffolded in the module that matches your project's name.
 If you have several modules in your project, you might want to specify a different module: